magercoin-sloth/MagerCoin-Ecosystem/README.md

 > **"We build in silence, but our code speaks volumes."** 🛠️💎

----

-### ⚖️ Legal & Copyright
+### 🛡️ Legal & Copyright
-This project and its associated intellectual properties are protected under **PT Lunar Sloth Internasional**.
+This project is protected by the **PT Lunar Sloth Internasional** License.
-For detailed information on usage, permissions, and restrictions, please refer to the [LICENSE.md](LICENSE.md) file.
+For detailed information on usage, permissions, and restrictions, please refer to the [LICENSE](LICENSE.md) file.

 ---
 <p align="center">